Company

 Employee Matching Gifts Program

-The Biogen Foundation matches employee donations to applicable nonprofit organizations, maximizing community benefit and demonstrating the powerful difference we can collectively make in the lives of others.
+The Biogen Foundation matches employee donations to eligible nonprofit organizations, maximizing community benefit and demonstrating the powerful difference we can collectively make in the lives of others.

 "The Biogen Foundation embodies how we serve our communities at Biogen.
-Through our work, we strive to build equitable science education opportunities and career paths, strengthen health systems and sustain our vulnerable neighbors."
+Through our work, we strive to build a supportive ecosystem that enables all of our neighbors to live the healthiest, fullest life possible."

 Teresa G. Cachero, Ph.D.